-I remember the days when I went to the gym without knowing anything about training and I would just take the weights in my hands for 2-3 hours and lift as much as I could for as long as I could.
+I remember the days when I went to the gym without knowing anything about training.
+I would just take the weights in my hands for 2-3 hours and lift as much as I could for as long as I could.

-Now that I remember that times, I miss them because of all the good memories and nice people I’ve met through my journey in seeking knowledge.
+I miss those times because of all the good memories and nice people I’ve met through my journey to a six pack.

-What I want to point is that I was getting basic gym advice or bodybuilding advice as everyone else: one muscle group everyday, then progressed to the cookie cutter program known as:
+What I want to point out is that I was getting basic bodybuilding advice.
+Advice like train one muscle group everyday, then progress to a program similar to this:

 - Monday : Chest + Biceps